 Bear in mind though, that the standards in Cuba are not at the same level than elsewhere.
 Choose carefully your accommodation, as many places can be very ran down.
 We were well advised by our Parisian agency and we were very pleased with Paradisus Hotel in Varadero.
-Although your @hunky traveler normally tries to avoid big-resort-styled hotels, which are normally full of families and kids, in this case there were no other options and because it wasn’t high season in Varadero (winter is when Canadians and Russians invade Varadero which has its own international airport) the whole experience turned out to be very unique and relaxing!
+Your hunky traveler normally tries to avoid big-resort-styled hotels, which are normally full of families and kids.
+In this case there were no other options and because it wasn’t high season in Varadero.
+Winter is when Canadians and Russians invade Varadero which has its own international airport.
+The whole experience turned out to be very unique and relaxing!

 Of course we made friends with one of the gay staffers working at the hotel at the beach and got interesting insights about being gay in Cuba.
 I have to rank Varadero within my top #5 best beaches in the world, and I have been to really amazing beaches.
 And I actually really enjoyed the whole resort all-included experience.
 Big breakfast, then a bit of beach, then gym, then lunch, then beach again, then dinner with amazing sunset and repeat the next day.
 Of course, after three days I was done, I needed to get back to civilization.
 Also the whole lack of internet was killing meeeee.